dylan-lang/opendylan/README.rst

      --prefix=/opt/opendylan-current
   make
   sudo make install

+If you already have Open Dylan installed and are building with the C back-end you can use the GC that came with the installation.
+For example, ``--with-gc=/opt/opendylan-2011.1/gc``.

 The first generation will be in Bootstrap.2/bin/dylan-compiler , and a second generation will be in /opt/opendylan-current/bin/dylan-compiler